-Using Ansible with Junos PyEZ Tables to Retrieve Operational Information from Devices Running Junos OS
+Use Ansible with Junos PyEZ Tables to Retrieve Operational Information from Junos Devices

 Module Overview

 Junos PyEZ operational (op) Tables provide a simple and efficient way to extract information from complex operational command output.
-Juniper Networks provides Ansible modules that enable you to leverage Junos PyEZ op Tables from within Ansible playbooks.
-Table 1 outlines the modules.
+Juniper Networks provides an Ansible module that enables you to leverage Junos PyEZ op Tables from within Ansible playbooks.
+Table 1 outlines the module.

 Content Set |